 - focus more resources on the immediate needs rather than the management of material donations.

 So, want to help?
-Learn about some ongoing disasters and the ways you can help them below!
+Learn about some ongoing disasters and the ways you can help below!

 National Events